MWatty/the-office-memory-game-pet-edition/README.md

 exit the game.
 This seemed over burdensome on the user, when the home button is a well understood convention.

 ##### Max Flips
-* The max flips was replaced with a flip counter that counnts up to as many flips as the user needs within the minute provided.
+* The max flips were replaced with a flip counter that counts up to as many flips as the user needs within the minute provided.
 Having a timer and limit on the number of flips was decided to be unnecessary and a decision was made that a race against the clock was more appropriate for this game.